 Our Volunteer Program at the The Dog Rose is a full package of wonderful experiences: Lots of love and cuddles at the shelter with our rescue animals, an all Romanian Experience with a home stay and homemade cooking.

-We say it is the best Animal Spa Day you can get for CHF 450.- all inclusive 7 days of fantastic volunteer experience, accommodation, food and transfers.
+We say it is the best Animal Spa Day you can get for CHF 450.- all inclusive 7 days of fantastic volunteer experience organisation and airport transfers.

 As a volunteer you will be integrated into the daily routine with our local crew.
 You get to spend lots of time with our dogs when they are out on the play grounds.
 They will enjoy socialising with you and learn to trust new people.
 If needed you will be helping with cleaning playgrounds and compartments or other work at the shelter.